loom99-public/loom99-animations/feature_planning_docs/_next/2-top-priority-busses.md

 ⸻

-Phase 3 (de-emphasize lanes / adopt zones or free canvas)
+Phase 3 (remove lanes / adopt freeform canvas)

 Only after buses are working well:
-	•	remove lane skeleton, or keep as optional “guided layout”
+	•	remove lane skeleton entirely (lanes will NOT be kept)
-	•	introduce faint zones (Material/Motion/Look/Post) as backgrounds
+	•	introduce faint zones (Material/Motion/Look/Post) as optional visual backgrounds
-	•	encourage “publish to buses” in starter demos
+	•	encourage "publish to buses" in starter demos

-This is where lanes become irrelevant.
+**Important policy notes:**
+- Lanes WILL be removed.
+The canvas becomes freeform.
+- Wires will NOT be removed.
+Wires remain functional (de-emphasized in UI but available for internal use, composite blocks, and advanced users).

 ⸻